The International Shaming Events Initiative (ISEI)

 Research Goal

 Why do countries talk about each other’s human rights practices?
-What rhetorical strategies do they use to shame others?
-How does the definition of human rights differ across countries, and what are its implications to the rule-based international order?
+Which human rights do each country focus on enforcing, and what are their implications for the future of human rights norms and the rule-based international order?
 Accurately describing country-to-country verbal interaction is the first step to answering these questions.

 News